marxin/texi2rst-generated/sphinx/gccint/generic/declarations.rst

 .. envvar:: LABEL_DECL

   These nodes are used to represent labels in function bodies.
-For more information, see Functions.
+For more information, see :ref:`functions`.
 These nodes only appear in block scopes.

 .. envvar:: CONST_DECL